isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Robotics Club.md

 **– Chan Hao Yang, 3E3, 2022 (Chairman of Robotics Club 2022)**

 _When I joined robotics, I was unsure of the environment there and if I would have a good relationship with my fellow members.
 However, I met with many different people whom I soon became friends with.
-I have learnt many skills from robotics such as teamwork and communication with other team members._ _I have also participated in many competitions where we have faced many difficult competitors from different schools.
+I have learnt many skills from robotics such as teamwork and communication with other team members._&nbsp;_I have also participated in many competitions where we have faced many difficult competitors from different schools.
 Even though we did not win this year, I feel that this loss has only given us more confidence to try harder to win next year.
 I definitely do not regret joining the Meridian Robotics, CCA, and I hope that I will have another fun and engaging experience next year!
 _

 **– Seah Yang En, 3E3, 2022 (Vice Chairman of Robotics Club 2022)**